 6. What are the differences between DDL, DML, and DCL in SQL?

 DML stands for Data Manipulation Language.
-SQL queries like SELECT, INSERT, and UPDATE come under this.
+SQL queries like SELECT, INSERT, DELETE and UPDATE come under this.

 DCL stands for Data Control Language.
 SQL queries like GRANT and REVOKE come under this.